MostAwesomeDude/brismu/2-proofs.md

 our first proof; it starts from an axiom and applies a single rule, concluding in our first theorem.

+    ro da zo'u:

      da du da   (id-refl)
     =========== (se-intel)
     da se du da

 What we have concluded is that, in any context, `{da se du da}` is a true bridi.
+The reason that this conclusion needs no context is because `(id-refl)` is always true.
 We could give this theorem a name and reuse it in the future.
 Here's another useful theorem.

+    ro da ro de zo'u:

      da du de
      ========   (id-sym)